revolist/revogrid-docs/gantt/construction-gantt.md

 - Verify what happens when the backend rejects an edit or a newer field update arrives.
 - Compare current dates with an approved baseline and inspect the [critical path](/gantt/critical-path) after a material change.
 - Check crew and equipment overlaps in the [resource-planning view](/gantt/resource-planning) without assuming that a warning is automatic resource leveling.
+- If dispatching crews, equipment, or inspections into calendar slots is the primary workflow, compare the [JavaScript Scheduler](/jsscheduler) with the dependency-driven Gantt view.
 - Benchmark realistic row counts, hierarchy depth, custom cells, dependency density, and repeated edits on the devices used in the office and field.
 - Test keyboard access, focus visibility, non-color risk cues, long activity names, narrow screens, and read-only roles.
 - Agree on the acceptance criteria for persistence, permissions, audit history, offline behavior, and concurrent changes in the host application.